28th Apr 2014 | Wells Fargo

-Recent trends at the Wells Fargo Championship are very strong, with each of the last five winners fitting all five trends.
+Recent trends at the Wells Fargo Championship are strong.

 Top-70 on tour for driving distance